Quasi-stationary distributions for randomly perturbed dynamical systems: Applications

-on $\R^2_+=\{(x_1,x_2)\in \R^2 : x_i \ge 0\}$.
-Provided that $F$ is continuous and $f$ is a compact map, Proposition~\ref{prop:quasi} implies that there is a quasi-stationary distribution $\mu_\varepsilon$ for $X_t^\varepsilon$ with $\varepsilon>0$.
+on $\R^2_+=\{(x_1,x_2)\in\R^2 \dvtx x_i \geq 0\}$.
+Provided that $F$ is continuous, and $f$ is a compact map, Proposition~\ref{prop.quasi} implies that there is a quasi-stationary distribution $\mu_\varepsilon$ for $X_t^\varepsilon$ with $\varepsilon>0$.

-To understand the support of the weak* limit points $\mu$ of $\mu_\varepsilon$, we focus on a generalized Thompson model~\citep{thompson-24,getz-mills-96,jmb-06,jbd-07}.
-For this model, $f(x_1)=\exp(r(1-x_1/K))$ is given by the Ricker equation where $r>0$ is the intrinsic rate of growth of the host and $K>0$ is the host's carrying capacity.
-The escape function $g(x)=(1+x_2/(bx_1\,k))^{-k}$ corresponds to a negative binomial escape function with egg-limited encounter rates.
-Here, $b>0$ is the attack rate of the parasitoid and $1/k>0$ represents how ``clumped'' or ``aggregated'' parasitoid attack are, i.e. smaller $k$ correspond to greater aggregation of parasitoid attacks.
+To understand the support of the weak* limit points $\mu$ of $\mu_\varepsilon$, we focus on a generalized Thompson model [\citet{thompson-24}, \citet{getz-mills-96}, \citeauthor{jmb-06} (\citeyear{jmb-06,jbd-07})].
+For this model, $f(x_1)=\exp(r(1-x_1/K))$ is given by the Ricker equation where $r>0$ is the intrinsic rate of growth of the host, and \mbox{$K>0$} is the host's carrying capacity.
+The escape function $g(x)=(1+x_2/(bx_1 k))^{-k}$ corresponds to a negative binomial escape function with egg-limited encounter rates.
+Here, $b>0$ is the attack rate of the parasitoid and $1/k>0$ represents how ``clumped'' or ``aggregated'' parasitoid attack are; that is, smaller $k$ correspond to greater aggregation of parasitoid attacks.
 Notice that while $g$ is not defined at $x_1=0$, the map $F$ extends continuously to $x_1=0$ if we set $F(x)=0$ whenever $x_1=0$.
-Combining results from \citet[Theorem 3.1,3.2]{jbd-07} and Theorem~\ref{th:ld} yields the following results for $k<1$ i.e. parasitoid attacks are sufficiently aggregated~\citep{hassell-etal-91}.
+Combining results from \citeauthor{jbd-07} [(\citeyear{jbd-07}), Theorem~3.1, 3.2] and Theorem~\ref{th.ld} yields the following results for $k<1$, that is, parasitoid attacks are sufficiently aggregated~(\citet{hassell91}).

 \begin{theorem} Let $\mu$ be a weak* limit point of the quasi-stationary distributions for the Thompson host-parasitoid process $X_t^\varepsilon$.
-Assume $k<1$ and define
+Assume $k<1$, and define